alessandrobruni/TensorflowDiabeticRetinopathy/README.md

 the Tensorflow API applied on building CNN.

-Below a sample retina image processed by a CNN of **1,6mln** of neurons in a less than a blink of an eye.
+Below a sample of retina image processed by **1,6mln** CNN's neurons in a less than a blink of an eye.
 <br>
 <br>
 <img src="stuff/retina2.png"  width="900" height="auto" />